prominence-eosc/docs-eosc/source/command-line-interface.rst

    $ udocker pull eoscprominence/cli
    $ udocker create --name=prominence eoscprominence/cli:latest

-An alias for the prominence command can be created by putting the following in your ``~/.bashrc``:
+An alias for the prominence command can be created by putting the following in your ``~/.bashrc`` file:

 .. code-block:: console